nodejs/node/deps/openssl/openssl/README.md

 -----------------------------------------
 (In other words, "What about rebasing?")

-Our plan it to always rebase on top of an upstream release tag.
+Our plan is to always rebase on top of an upstream release tag.
 In particular:
 - The changes for QUIC will always be at the tip of the branch -- you will know what is from the original OpenSSL and what is for QUIC.
 - New versions are quickly created once upstream creates a new tag.